yantong1775/groundx-on-prem/README.md

 - [GroundX being used to power a multi-modal RAG application](https://www.youtube.com/watch?v=tIiqCG11hzQ)
 - [GroundX being used to power a verbal AI Agent](https://www.youtube.com/watch?v=BL2G3C3_RZU&t=300s)

+If you're deploying GroundX On-Prem on AWS, you might be interested in this [simple video guide for deploying on AWS](https://youtu.be/lFifBDDh6dc).

 ## GroundX Ingest Service

 The GroundX ingest service expects visually complex documents in a variety of formats.
 It analyzes those documents with several fine tuned models, converts the documents into a queryable representation which is designed to be understood by LLMs, and stores that information for downstream search.